 Lacks call recording feature, so if you want to attach phone conversations to a contact record (or generate voice-to-text transcriptions in-app), you’ll have to find a third-party tool.
-The mobile version has been described by some users as “clunky,” and lacks some of the desktop app’s features.
+The mobile version has been described by some users as clunky and lacks some of the desktop app’s features.

 Enterprise plan requires contact with Monday.com

-It allows you to track deals and categorize task types with Tags feature, as well as create and assign roles to team members and set privacy permissions for information-sensitive projects.
+It allows you to track deals and categorize task types with tagging tools feature, as well as create and assign roles to team members and set privacy permissions for information-sensitive projects.
 Smart task and email templates speed up routine inquiries and interactions with customers and help ensure best practice interactions every time.

 The app’s collective intelligence builds a contact list from companies and people you’ve interacted with and provides real-time updates on their activity.
-Machine-learning and natural language processing analyze sentiment and scores the strength of your relationships.
+Machine-learning and natural language processing analyze sentiment and score the strength of your relationships.
 AI also eliminates duplicate contacts and companies in your record.

 Pipeline visualization tools aren’t so clear, and data visualization tools are limited.
 The mobile version is pretty clunky.